bitshares/bitshares1-toolkit/doc/architecture.md

 then you know you'll either send the funds to the right person or get an error.
 Also, wallets should warn if one of your contacts has been revoked and reassigned.

+It also complicates account history, as the name displayed will be determined by the mapping for the name at the time the tx was performed.

 Assertion ops
 -------------